Shakespeare's sonnets: Criticism

 He may have been inspired out of literary ambition, and a desire to carve new paths apart from the well-worn tradition.
 Or he may have been inspired by biographical elements in his life.
 It is thought that the biographical aspects have been over-explored and over-speculated on, especially in the face of a paucity of evidence.
 The critical focus has turned instead (through New Criticism and by scholars such as Stephen Booth and Helen Vendler) to the text itself, which is studied and appreciated linguistically as a "highly complex structure of language and ideas".

 Besides the biographic and the linguistic approaches, another way of considering Shakespeare's sonnets is in the context of the culture and literature that surrounds them.

 Gerald Hammond, in his book The Reader and the Young Man Sonnets, suggests that the non-expert reader, who is thoughtful and engaged, does not need that much help in understanding the sonnets: though, he states, the reader may often feel mystified when trying to decide, for example, if a word or passage has a concrete meaning or an abstract meaning; laying that kind of perplexity in the reader's path for the reader to deal with is an essential part of reading the sonnets—the reader doesn't always benefit from having knots untangled and double-meanings simplified by the experts, according to Hammond.

 During the eighteenth century, The Sonnets' reputation in England was relatively low; in 1805, The Critical Review credited John Milton with the perfection of the English sonnet.
 Towards the end of the nineteenth century, Shakespeare and Milton seemed to be on an equal footing, but critics, burdened by an over-emphasis on biographical explorations, continued to contend with each other for decades on this point.

 Editions

 Like all Shakespeare's works, Shakespeare's Sonnets have been reprinted many times.
 Prominent editions include:

-Zinman, Ira, ed.
-(2009).
-Shakespeare's Sonnets and the Bible. foreword by HRH Charles Prince of Wales.
-Bloomington.
-World Wisdom.